WiIIiamTang/pydori/README.md

 - region(Optional[str]) - Region used for the bandori database api.
 Other options include 'jp/', 'tw/' (not tested), 'kr/' (not tested)

-The following classes inherit from BandoriObject (with the exception of Event):
+The following classes inherit from BandoriObject:

 ___
 ### ```Card(BandoriObject)```